isc-projects/kea/doc/sphinx/arm/agent.rst

     # from sources using libcfgrpt.a
     $ strings src/lib/process/cfgrpt/.libs/libcfgrpt.a | sed -n 's/;;;; //p'

--  ``-X`` - As of Kea 3.0, disables secruity restrictions.
+-  ``-X`` - As of Kea 3.0, disables security restrictions.
 The server will still check for violations but will emit warning logs when they are found rather than fail with an error.
 Please see :ref:`sec-kea-runtime-security-risk-checking` for details.